Classmates-Turned-Family in Online Education

 The three of us were scheduled to attend commencement in San Diego on May 22, 2017 and began to call ourselves the 3 Scholars.
 Commencement would be the first time all of us met in person, so to commemorate the exciting occasion, we decided to get together for a barbecue before the ceremony.
 Unfortunately, Tanisha was unable to attend commencement in the end, and Dr. Thiry was held up in meetings.
 Nevertheless, two of the 3 Scholars—Gerri and Myke—brought our families together, and it was almost as if it were a family reunion.

 While commencement was an amazing experience, there was a little bit of sadness in the air as both Tanisha and Dr. Thiry missed out on all of the commencement weekend festivities.
 In a matter of weeks, “Commencement Do-Over” would become an executable plan.
 The idea was to recreate commencement to allow Tanisha (alongside Gerri and Myke) to “walk” in full graduation regalia as Dr. Thiry called out our names and handed out the diplomas to the roaring cheers from our families.
 We are thrilled for this exciting get-together to take place on Labor Day weekend 2017 in the beautiful Palmetto State of South Carolina.
+The reunion and commencement were a hit, inspiring a contest to allow other student friendships to meet at future commencement ceremonies.

 This idea has been so well received that we have decided to make it an annual event, termed “The 3 Scholars & 1 Mentor Summer Reunion,” proposed to be held at each officer’s hometown in rotation.
 These friendships formed at Ashford and the AU SHRM Chapter live on.
 Online students have many opportunities to build friendships and form lasting relationships, just as traditional college students do.
 Join a club or stop by the Ashford Café.
 You never know what friends you will make!
 Don’t limit or isolate yourself to classroom activities only.
 Just because you can’t hang out in the library together in an online environment does not mean you cannot form lasting friendships.